The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 The personal representative is directed by the probate court to administer the probate estate pursuant to

-• Publish a "notice to creditors" in a local newspaper, giving notice to file creditors or others with claims and other papers relating to the Florida probate estate.
+• Publish a "notice to creditors" in a local newspaper, giving notice to creditors or others with claims against the probate estate, and file other legal documents and papers relating to the Florida probate estate.

-• Serve a "notice of administration" on specific persons, giving information about the estate administration and giving notice of requirements to file with the Florida probate court any objections relating to the probate estate.
+• Serve a "notice of administration" on specific persons, giving information about the estate administration and giving notice of requirements to file with the Florida probate court any objections relating to the probate estate within the applicable probate timeline.

-• Conduct a diligent search to locate "known or reasonably ascertainable" creditors, and notify them of the time by which their claims must be filed with the Florida probate court.
+• Conduct a diligent probate search to locate "known or reasonably ascertainable" creditors, and notify them of the probate timeline by which their claims must be filed with the Florida probate court.

-• Object to improper claims and defend suits brought on such claims against the Florida probate estate.
+• Object to improper claims and defend law suits brought on such claims against the Florida probate estate through what is called estate litigation.

-• Pay valid claims of the Florida probate estate.
+• Pay valid claims of the Miami, Florida probate estate as defined by the Florida law of probate.

-• File tax returns for the Florida probate estate.
+• File estate tax and income tax returns for the Florida probate estate.

-• Pay taxes owed by the Florida probate estate.
+• Pay estates taxes or other taxes owed by the Florida probate estate.

 • Employ necessary probate professionals to assist, including a Florida probate attorney or lawyer.

-• Distribute statutory amounts or assets to the surviving spouse or family.
+• Distribute statutory amounts or assets to the surviving spouse or family as provided by the Florida law of probate.

 • Distribute assets to beneficiaries of the Florida probate estate.

-• Close probate administration.
+• Close probate administration with the Florida court of probate.
 (Back to the Top)

-12. WHY DOES THE PERSONAL REPRESENTATIVE NEED A FLORIDA PROBATE ATTORNEY?
+12. WHY DOES THE PERSONAL REPRESENTATIVE NEED A MIAMI FLORIDA PROBATE ATTORNEY?

-In almost all instances the personal representative must be represented by a
+In almost all instances in the probate process the personal representative must be represented by a

-The Florida probate attorney for the personal representative advises the personal representative on rights and duties under the Florida probate law, and represents the personal representative in probate estate proceedings.
+The Florida probate attorney for the personal representative advises the personal representative on rights and duties of the executor under the Florida probate law, the probate court forms that must be filed in probate, and represents the personal representative in probate estate proceedings.
+An experienced probate lawyer can be invaluable to the personal representative of the Florida probate estate.
 The probate attorney for the personal representative is not the probate attorney for the beneficiaries of the probate estate.
+The beneficiaries must select their own personal probate lawyer if there is any kind of challenge by the beneficiary, or if there are problems associated with the probate administration.

 13. HOW ARE ESTATE CREDITORS HANDLED?

-Prior to commencement of Florida probate proceedings, a creditor can file a caveat with the Florida probate court.
-Upon publication of notice to creditors a creditor or other claimant may file a probate document called a "statement of claim" against the probate estate with the Clerk of the Circuit Court in Miami-Dade County or where the probate estate is being administered.
+Prior to commencement of Florida probate proceedings to probate a will, the Florida law of probate allows a creditor to file a caveat with the Florida court of probate.
+Upon publication of a notice to creditors a creditor or other claimant may file a probate court document called a "statement of claim" against the probate estate with the probate office of the Clerk of the Circuit Court in Miami-Dade County or in the court of probate where the probate estate is being administered.
 This claim is generally required to be filed within the first three months of publication of a prescribed notice in a countywide newspaper.
-This three-month period is often referred to as the "non-claim period."
-The personal representative or any other interested person may file an objection to the statement of claim, after which the claimant must file in the Florida probate court a separate independent lawsuit to pursue the claim.
+This three-month probate timeline is often referred to as the "non-claim period."
+The personal representative or any other interested person in probate may file an objection to the statement of claim, after which the claimant must file in the Florida probate court a separate independent lawsuit to pursue the claim.

-The personal representative is required to use diligent efforts to give actual notice of the Florida probate proceeding to "known or reasonably ascertainable" creditors, to afford them an opportunity to file claims with the Florida probate court.
+The personal representative is required by the Florida law of probate to use diligent efforts to give actual notice of the Florida probate proceeding to "known or reasonably ascertainable" creditors, to afford them an opportunity to file claims with the Florida probate court.
 A valid claimant is not viewed as an adversary of the personal representative but rather must be treated fairly as a person interested in the probate estate until the claim has been satisfied or otherwise disposed of.
 (Back to the Top)

 14. HOW IS THE INTERNAL REVENUE SERVICE ("IRS") INVOLVED?